 Parenting coursework also focuses on the skills and knowledge necessary for parents to actively participate in their child’s education, including communicating with the child’s teacher and advocating for the educational services their children require.

-Lessons taught in the adult education classroom are often followed by hands-on family learning during Parent and Child Together (PACT) Time.
+Lessons taught in the adult education classroom are often followed by hands-on family learning during Family Time.